This briefer, which covers the period from October

 2012 to March 2013, includes the following developments:

-human rights violations against Rohingya in Arakan State, including
+serious human rights violations against Rohingya in Arakan State,

-of women, and restrictions on religious freedom.
-The regime also
+the rape of women, and restrictions on religious freedom.
+The

-tightens restrictions on freedom of movement, and refuses to consider
+regime also tightens restrictions on freedom of movement, and

 • From December, the regime dramatically